Where does our recycling go?

 Waste electrical and electronic equipment (WEEE) are bought by a company that takes them apart and sells the component parts.

-Textiles are passed onto the Salvation Army, which exports more than 34,000 tonnes of textiles for reuse and recycling each year.
+At the moment with the coronavirus outbreak we are not able to collect textiles.
+Once collections start again they are passed onto the Salvation Army, which exports more than 34,000 tonnes of textiles for reuse and recycling each year.

 An estimated £140 million worth (350,000 tonnes) of used clothing goes to waste in landfill every year.
 Clothing made from natural materials like cotton, wool and leather will produce a range of greenhouse gases while biodegrading in landfill sites.
 For every tonne of textiles reused rather than sent into landfill, carbon dioxide emissions – a major cause of global warming – are reduced by 7 tonnes.